 - a.
 All income generated as a direct result of a subgrant project shall be deemed program income. - b.
 Any project that will potentially earn PGI must submit an Earnings and Expenditures Report to report how much PGI was earned during each quarter.
 A report must be submitted each quarter even if no PGI was earned or expended.
-PGI Earnings and Expenditures reports must be electronically signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee. - c.
+PGI Earnings and Expenditures reports must be electronically signed by the subgrant recipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee. - c.
 PGI expenditures require prior written approval from the Office of Criminal Justice Grants.
 Program income must be used for the purposes of and under the conditions applicable to the award.
-If the cost is allowable under the Federal grant program, then the cost would be allowable using program income.
-PGI budget requests must be signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee. - d.
+If the cost is allowable under the federal grant program, then the cost would be allowable using program income.
+PGI budget requests must be signed by the subgrant recipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee. - d.
 Program income should be used as earned and expended as soon as possible.
-Any unexpended PGI remaining at the end of the Federal grant period must be submitted to the Office of Criminal Justice Grants for transmittal to the Bureau of Justice Assistance.
+Any unexpended PGI remaining at the end of the federal grant period must be submitted to OCJG for transmittal to the Bureau of Justice Assistance.